veillette/physics-book/contents/ch31NuclearRadioactivity.md

 {: #Figure4}

-Radiation can be absorbed or shielded by materials, such as the lead aprons dentists drape on us when taking x rays.
+Radiation can be absorbed or shielded by materials, such as the lead aprons dentists drape on us when taking X-rays.
 Lead is a particularly effective shield compared with other materials, such as plastic or air.
 How does the range of radiation depend on **material**?
 Ionizing radiation interacts best with charged particles in a material.
 Since electrons have small masses, they most readily